SIEGEL+GALE • SUMMER 2024

-Led end-to-end experience strategy, product design and development, and service design in a 10-week brand activation project.
+Led end-to-end experience strategy and product design in a 10-week brand activation project, pitched to S+G and Unilever leadership.

 ROLE